hashicorp/consul/website/source/api/acl/auth-methods.html.md

 ### Parameters

 - `Name` `(string: <required>)` - Specifies a name for the ACL auth method.
-The name can only contain alphanumeric characters as well as `-` and `_` and must be unique.
-This field is immutable.
+The name can contain alphanumeric characters, dashes `-`, and  underscores `_`.
+ This field is immutable and must be unique.

 - `Type` `(string: <required>)` - The type of auth method being configured.
   The only allowed value in Consul 1.5.0 is `"kubernetes"`.
 This field is